 6. Use smart automation as much as possible

-When humans are directly involved in any process, errors are likely to occur, and in the case of order picking, it’s a process which, by nature, is rather inefficient.
+When humans are directly involved in any process, errors are likely to occur, and in the case of warehouse order picking, it’s a process which, by nature, is rather inefficient.
 Warehouse order pickers can spend more than half of their time traveling from point to point within a warehouse to pick orders, creating a lot of wasteful overhead.

 Fortunately, there are many technologies that automate long-standing warehouse processes, from barcode scanners to conveyor belts to shuttles and mobile robots, all with the goal of reducing the time workers spend moving products manually.
 Some of the best automation solutions for warehouses augment the work of humans rather than replacing them, allowing warehouses to increase picking accuracy and boost efficiency without losing that human touch.